Our guide to making reusable wipes EASY! Your FAQ's answered...

 Team Cheeky Tip - Keep the oils out of reach of exploratory and helpful hands and follow safety advice

-How often should I change the cloth wipes in the soaking boxes?
+How often should I change reusable wipes solution?

-You can use your reusable wipes with three different soaking options:
+You can use your reusable wipes with four different soaking options:

 If you are using the fresh wipes soaking oil (once your baby has reached 6 weeks old) you can soak as many wipes as you will get through in 2 days.
 This will vary depending on how many nappy changes you are doing per day, but 20 is usually enough.